yohaqr/yohaqr/README.md

 - **Logo Integration:** Add a custom logo (with optional resizing and background punchout).
 - **Labeling:** Optionally add a label with a custom font and alignment.

+## If you wanna to help or participate please let me know use the email down below

 ## Installation

 Install QR Easy via Composer: